 Do you find that you often drink alone or in secret?

 Many people drink socially with a group of friends.
 However, if you often drink alone or in secret, you may be trying to hide your habit from others.
-This signals that you may be embarrassed of your drinking, which is an indication of a problem.
+This signals that you may be embarrassed by your drinking, which is an indication of a problem.

 Do you drink as a way to alleviate stress?